The canonical dimension of modules for Iwasawa algebras: Holonomic representations

 Thus, we see that the canonical dimension $\Cdim(V^\vee)$ associated to an admissible representation $V$ measures the growth rate of its invariant subspaces.
 In particular, $V$ is finite-dimensional if and only if $\Cdim(V^\vee)=0$.\\

 When appropriate, we refer to $\Cdim(V^\vee)$ as the GK-dimension of $V$.
-We stress that this name is given only by analogy; Theorem \ref{asymptotic growth thm} bears somewhat superficial similarity to the definitions of the usual Gelfand-Kirillov dimension.
+We stress that this name is given only by analogy; \Cref{asymptotic growth thm} bears somewhat superficial similarity to the definitions of the usual Gelfand-Kirillov dimension.
 Iwasawa algebras are not Cohen-Macaulay with respect to the Gelfand-Kirillov dimension, and in all interesting cases the true Gelfand-Kirillov dimension of a $kH$-module will be infinite, as discussed in subsection 5.6 of \jcite{ardakov2006survey}.
 It is however the case that $\Cdim(V^\vee)$ is equal to the Gelfand-Kirillov dimension of the graded module $\gr V^\vee$, see Proposition 5.4 of \textit{loc.\! cit}.\\

-Theorem \ref{asymptotic growth thm} shows that the GK-dimension may be computed without reference to Iwasawa algebras, at least in principle.
+\Cref{asymptotic growth thm} shows that the GK-dimension may be computed without reference to Iwasawa algebras, at least in principle.
 Of course, the results of this article would not have been obtained without this perspective, for example we have the following.

-\begin{jthm} \h Let $\mathbb{G}$ be a split-simple affine group scheme defined over $F$, and $G=\mathbb{G}(F)$.
-Suppose $|F: \mathbb{Q}_p| > 1$.
-There are no admissible representations of $G$ over $k$ of GK-dimension 1.\\ \end{jthm} \begin{jpf} \h A compact open subgroup of $G$ is $H = \mathbb{G}(\mathcal{O}_F)$.
-Then, $\mathcal{L}(H)$ is isomorphic to a finite-dimensional $F$-Lie algebra which is simple and split over $F$.
-By Theorem \ref{Main result canonical dimension one thm}, $kH$ has no finitely-generated modules of canonical dimension 1.
+\begin{jthm} Let $\mathbb{G}$ be a split-semisimple affine group scheme defined over $F$, and $G=\mathbb{G}(F)$.
+Suppose $[F:\mathbb{Q}_p] > 1$.
+There are no admissible representations of $G$ over $k$ of GK-dimension 1.\\ \end{jthm} \begin{jpf} A compact open subgroup of $G$ is $H = \mathbb{G}(\mathcal{O}_F)$.
+Then, $\mathcal{L}(H)$ is isomorphic to a finite-dimensional $F$-Lie algebra which is semisimple and split over $F$.
+By \Cref{Main result canonical dimension one thm}, $kH$ has no finitely-generated modules of canonical dimension 1.
 In particular, $\mathcal{M}_G$ has no objects of canonical dimension 1.
 Thus for every admissible representation $V$ of $G$, the GK-dimension $\Cdim(V^\vee) \neq 1$. $\square$\\ \end{jpf}

-An immediate corollary to Theorem \ref{non-compact canonical dimension one thm} is that any infinite-dimensional admissible representation of $G=\mathbb{G}(F)$ has GK-dimension at least two, when $F$ is a non-trivial extension of $\mathbb{Q}_p$.
+An immediate corollary to \Cref{non-compact canonical dimension one thm} is that any infinite-dimensional admissible representation of $G=\mathbb{G}(F)$ has GK-dimension at least two, when $F$ is a non-trivial extension of $\mathbb{Q}_p$.
 We expect that this lower bound will vary as $G$ varies, and in general will be higher than two.\\

 We now turn our attention to representations that satisfy such a lower bound.
 Whenever a module for the Weyl algebra (or more generally, a $\mathcal{D}$-module) satisfies the lower bound of Bernstein's inequality, it is called holonomic, and holonomic modules are always of finite length - see \cite[Theorem 1.12, Definition 1.13, 1.16.1]{ehlers1987weyl}.
 We now prove the analogous result for representations of $p$-adic Lie groups.